Painting myself into a corner

 Well, the truth of the matter is that, although I have been painting furniture for a long, long time, I am not that comfortable giving advice about it.
 But let me give you a few ideas.

-From the pictures I post is very hard to see how each technique is different from another.
+From the pictures I easy to see how each technique is different from another, and how they work.
 Here’s a handy illustration:

 You can see the brush strokes in the first ones.
 I had to look for a spot where they were visible to make this picture, they are generally not that bad.